Community Infrastructure Levy

-Guidance on the process of preparing and adopting a Community Infrastructure Levy is available on our 'About the Community Infrastructure Levy' page (frequently asked questions).
+Guidance on the process of preparing and adopting a Community Infrastructure Levy is available on our 'About the Community Infrastructure Levy' page.

 There are a number of stages in producing a CIL charge:

 - The Preliminary Draft Charging Schedule set out our initial proposed CIL rates to be charged on residential and non-residential development across Cheshire East.
 Consultation on the PDCS took place between 27 February and 10 April 2017.
 The consultation has now closed but consultation documents and responses are still available to view on the council's consultation portal.

-The council has reviewed the comments received from the consultation on the DCS and has now submitted the Cheshire East Community Infrastructure Levy Draft Charging Schedule for independent examination by Nigel Payne of Intelligent Plans and Examinations (IPE) Ltd.
+The council reviewed the comments received from the consultation on the DCS and submitted the CIL Draft Charging Schedule for independent examination by Nigel Payne of Intelligent Plans and Examinations (IPE) Ltd.

 The submitted documents are available to view in the Community Infrastructure Levy Examination Library.

 A copy of each submitted document (apart from the representations received and the Infrastructure Delivery Plan Update) is available for inspection at: the Customer Service Centres at Delamere House in Crewe and the Town Hall in Macclesfield, as well as at Council offices in Crewe (Municipal Buildings) and Sandbach (Westfields).
 In addition, a copy of the Draft Charging Schedule is available for inspection at all public libraries in Cheshire East (including the mobile library service).

-The independent examination of the Council’s CIL Draft Charging Schedule is a continuous process running from submission through to the receipt of the inspector’s report.
-Part of the process will involve hearing sessions where those invited to attend will have the opportunity to respond to matters raised by the inspector.
+The independent examination of the Council’s CIL Draft Charging Schedule was a continuous process running from submission through to the receipt of the inspector’s report.
+Part of the process involved hearing sessions where those invited to attend had the opportunity to respond to matters raised by the inspector.

-The examination hearing sessions will take place at the Assembly Room in Macclesfield Town Hall on 12 and 13 September 2018.
+The examination hearing sessions took place at the Assembly Room in Macclesfield Town Hall on 12 and 13 September 2018.
 Further details can be found on the Statutory Public Notice and the CIL examination website.

 For further information on the Community Infrastructure Levy in Cheshire East, please contact the Spatial Planning Team by email at CIL@cheshireeast.gov.uk or by telephone on 01270 685893.